 Can dogs eat oranges?

 With oranges being another high acidity fruit they aren’t the best for dogs to consume.
 While they aren’t toxic, they are high in sugars and can potentially cause an upset stomach if your pet eats too many of them.
+This is especially true for small dogs.

 Can dogs eat pineapple?